abdrahmansoltan/Learning-Notes/Internet/BackEnd.md

   - `whitelisting`: is the practice of explicitly allowing access to a particular privilege or service.
 - We can use CORS as a `middleware` on a route by route basis in `EXPRESS` --> [cors](https://www.npmjs.com/package/cors)
 - **You don't need it if your `frontend` & `backend` have the same domain**

+#### The Problem with CORS

+The most visible problem with **CORS**, besides security, is the impact on the performance in web apps.
+When your frontend sends an HTTP request to a different domain or subdomain, the browser will send an additional HTTP called preflight request, to see whether the server accepts messages from the sender’s domain.

+So for each HTTP request triggered by the frontend, the browser needs to send two HTTP requests, increasing the overall response time.
+In most cases, the added delay is visible in web apps and adversely affects user experience.

 ---